picturae/chars-and-chunks/README.md

     invalid when the use case for the hotkey or barcode ended.
 * callback: the function to execute when keystroke passed or the pattern is matched.
-* comment: a comment or description of the callback function, to be used in the overview
+* description: a description of the callback function, to be used in the overview

 The entry property is different.
 As hotkey: